 Your landlord should give you at least 24 hours’ notice if they intend to inspect or visit your property.
 You are legally entitled to refuse entry if no notice is given.
-It is a criminal offence for your landlord to visit your property without your prior permission.
+It is a criminal offense for your landlord to visit your property without your prior permission.

 If you feel threatened or if you are being intimidated by your landlord, contact Kent Police, and seek legal advice from either a solicitor or your Citizens’ Advice Bureau.

-Inspecting houses in multiple occupation
+Inspecting houses in multiple occupations

 The local authority has a duty to inspect all such houses in their area and inspected on a regular basis.
-Local councils inspect properties before sending a report to the owners of the building, with a list of fire and safety requirements such as installation of an automatic fire detection system and escape routes.
+Local councils inspect properties before sending a report to the owners of the building, with a list of fire and safety requirements such as the installation of an automatic fire detection system and escape routes.

 Anti- Social Behaviour